Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 How to Use This Page

-You do not need to memorize every term.
-The concepts build on each other.
-The most important ones, including Competitive Inventory, Re-list Rate, and the Ask-Bid Gap, appear in our reports with enough context to make sense as you read.
-This page is here when you want to go deeper.
+This page gives you a working vocabulary for evaluating what you read, in Worthington’s reports and anywhere else you encounter housing data.
+You do not need to read this page end to end.
+The concepts build on each other, and the most important ones appear in our monthly reports with enough context to make sense as you read.
+This page is here when you want to go deeper on any specific concept.

 If you have questions about how any of this applies to your specific situation, our team is here to walk through it with you.